min2ha/ukwa-site/content/target/48376/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Library: Leaving the European Union: Impact on the Creative Industries

 This Lords Library briefing provides information on the potential impact of leaving the European Union on the creative industries in advance of a debate on January 19th 2017.